iTwin/itwinjs-core/docs/learning/ui/framework/ChildWindows.md

   UiFramework.childWindowManager.openChildWindow(childWindowId, title, content, location, false);
 ```

 The second option is to pass true for the useDefaultPopoutUrl argument above.
 This will result in the use of the URL "/iTwinPopup.html".
 It is the responsibility of the application to ensure this HTML file is available at that location on the server.
 The minimum contents for this file is shown below.
-The div with `id=root` the element that the UI component use to attach React components.
+The div with `id=root` is required as it is the element that is used to host React components.

 ```html
 <!DOCTYPE html>